2 - Inventory & Ad-hoc commands

 Okay, a small challenge: Run an ad hoc to make sure the package "tmux" is installed on all hosts.
 If unsure, consult the documentation either via the web UI as shown above or by running ansible-doc yum

-on your Automation controller control host.
+on the CLI of your Ansible control host.

 Solution